Call now

 • Follow Occupational Safety and Health Administration (OSHA) guidelines for handling, removal, and disposal of hazardous and biohazardous waste.

-• Understand that biohazardous work sites require double-layered protocols to prevent cross-contamination.
+• Understand that biohazardous work sites require double-layered protocols to prevent cross-contamination, and rely on professional biohazard cleanup services when the risks exceed in-house capabilities.

 • Avoid attempting hazmat cleanup without proper training; always call professionals for hazardous spills.